-This is the week where many mamas get an ultrasound to—among other things—discover the sex of baby.
-Yes, at this stage it’s common for experienced sonographers to spot a little dangler between baby’s legs… or not.
+You might spot your baby sucking her thumb, kicking, or doing somersaults.
+And yes, at this stage it’s common for experienced sonographers to spot a little dangler between baby’s legs… or not.

 By now, you might have an outie instead of an innie (I'm talking belly buttons here).
-You might also notice a faint dark line down your belly (what in the world?!).
-This is called linea nigra, and can be caused by the hormonal changes in pregnancy.
-It is very normal and usually fades completely postpartum.
+You might also notice a faint dark line running down your belly.
+This is called the linea nigra (translated as literally "black line"), and can be caused by the hormonal changes in pregnancy.
+It is very normal, and usually fades completely postpartum.